menuclose

 About eToro

 As an early pioneer in social copy trading, eToro was founded in Israel in 2006 as a financial trading technology developer.
-The company remains based in Israel and is regulated in the U.K., Europe, Australia, Gibraltar and the U.S., and serves clients in over 170 countries.
-EToro says it has around 3.8 million registered U.K. users and more than 35 million worldwide.
+The company remains based in Israel and is regulated in the U.K., Europe, Australia, Gibraltar and the U.S., and serves clients in over 170 countries. eToro says it has around 3.8 million registered U.K. users and more than 35 million worldwide.

 About the Editorial Team